UlyssesWu/CSharp-5.0-and-6.0-for-Unity/README.md

 3. Copy `mcs.exe` or `Roslyn` folder to your project's root.

+4. If you run Unity 4 on Mac OS X, download and install [Mono][mono].

 New way:

 1. Copy `Assets/Editor/CSharp60Support.dll` from this repository to any `Editor` folder inside your project.